logician22/energy-talking-points/src/pages/documents/the-texas-heat-deaths-scam.md

 ---
 templateKey: blog-post
-displaytitle: The Texas heat deaths scam
+displaytitle: The Texas heat deaths scam2
-title: The Texas heat deaths scam
+title: The Texas heat deaths scam2
 date: 2019-11-26T08:27:43.564Z
 description: Fossil fuels have made us far safer than ever from both heat and the (far more dangerous) cold.